sbcshop/L76_GPS_Breakout_Software/README.md

 # L76_GPS_Breakout_Software

+The L76K GPS breakout board is a compact, high-performance GNSS module designed to provide precise and reliable positioning.
+It supports multiple satellite systems, including GPS, BeiDou, GLONASS, and QZSS, ensuring comprehensive coverage and accuracy.
+The breakout board offers flexible interfacing options, including direct access via onboard USB to TTL or through a TTL breakout header, making it ideal for a wide range of applications, from navigation and asset tracking to research and educational projects.

 This Github provides a getting started guide and other working details for the L76 GPS module Breakout.

 ### Features:
 - Breakout for L76K GNSS module which supports GPS, BeiDou, GLONASS, and QZSS for effective navigation